-In both our simplified model and our generalized model, two generic conditions drive our results: (1) a salient normal good; and (2) a positively correlated non-salient good.
-Anywhere these conditions are satisfied, limited information may contribute to inequality.
-We believe that information failures have the potential to create disparities in other environmental and energy contexts.
-Consider water quality: willingness to pay for it has been shown to rise with both income and information provision (Jalan and Somanathan, 2008; Graff Zivin, Neidell and Schlenker, 2011).
-Moreover, it is plausible that in some contexts - for example, rural groundwater quality (Kremer et al., 2011) - less salient water quality may be positively correlated with more salient attributes of a water source, such as the source's visual appearance.
+In both our simplified model and our generalized model, two conditions drive our results: (1) a salient normal good; and (2) a positively correlated non-salient good.
+In contexts where these conditions are satisfied, limited information may contribute to inequality.
+We thus believe that information failures have the potential to create disparities in other environmental and energy contexts.
+Consider, first, the application of water quality.
+Willingness to pay for it has been shown to rise with both income and information provision (Jalan and Somanathan, 2008; Graff Zivin, Neidell and Schlenker, 2011).
+It is plausible that in some contexts - for example, rural groundwater quality (Kremer et al., 2011) - less salient water quality may be positively correlated with more salient attributes of a water source, such as the source's visual appearance.
+This example also illustrates that our model and findings may be relevant for all kinds of pollution avoidance behavior, whether it is the housing choice, the decision to purchase an air filter or mask, or the selection of a water source.

-Analogously, our model may fit the setting of household energy efficiency.
+A second application of potential relevance is household energy efficiency.
 Evidence suggests that households are not fully informed about the value of energy efficiency (Graff Zivin and Novan, 2016; Cassidy, 2018) and that wealthier households are more energy efficient (Bednar, Reames and Keoleian, 2017).
 If the salient attributes of energy-using durables (for instance, the newness of a refrigerator or other home appliance) are positively correlated with the harder-to-measure energy efficiency, then income differences and information failures may interact to produce efficiency loss and inequality in energy-related outcomes.
 In fact, such inequality is one the main premises behind the field of "energy justice" (Hernandez, 2015).

 There is a long-standing economics literature, spanning multiple settings, on the adverse impacts of limited information.
 Our model departs from this literature in its treatment of the distribution of missing information.
 Whereas other papers are motivated by or focus exclusively on the implications of heterogeneity in information or in the willingness to pay for information, we assume that every individual is wrong about air quality in the same way.
-In our simplified model, all individuals have the same mistaken belief about a key parameter in the estimation of air quality or its health impacts (which we model through $\beta$ ).
+In our simplified model, all individuals have the same mistaken belief about a key parameter in the estimation of air quality or its health impacts (which we model through β).
 In our more general model, all individuals might even know nothing about air quality and choose locations based on other salient home attributes and goods.
-We stress that cross-sectional differences in knowledge of air quality and health would also affect the distribution of pollution exposure, and they could either exacerbate or alleviate inequality.
+We stress that crosssectional differences in knowledge of air quality and health would also affect the distribution of pollution exposure, and they could either exacerbate or alleviate inequality.